achsanalfitra/nz/docs/style/brand-documentation.md

 The border width should be small.
 For reference, imagine the borders are lines on the newspaper that function as a layout tool.
 For this reason, this theme sets the border width as 1 px.

+#### Margin

+As described in the [spacing section](####Spacing), there is only two types of spacing here, `intra-component` and `inter-component`.
+Grids are not used, and component size is inferred from its elements.
+This is faster for development and aligns with the blocky, newspaper, philosophy in this theme.
+An instance of this principle would be that for page margins, it follows the    `inter-component` spacing since they are separating between the screen and the outside of the screen.

 ## Components